cpiber/NebulaEnhance/README.md

 Heavily inspired by [Enhancer for YouTube&trade;](https://www.mrfdev.com/enhancer-for-youtube)

 This extension aspires to bring some useful features to the [Nebula](https://watchnebula.com) site.
-Currently, only features for the player are added.